A group of volunteers help distribute meals during a particularly cold December night.

-Localities and nonprofits across Southwest and Southside Virginia will operate warming centers this weekend to help residents who lose power or need a warm place to stay because of the winter storm.
+Localities and nonprofits across Southwest and Southside Virginia are operating warming centers this weekend to help residents who lose power or need a warm place to stay because of the winter storm.

 This list will be updated as more centers are announced.
 If you have information to add to this roundup, please send it to news@cardinalnews.org.